Linutronix/TSN-Testbench/_sources/qa.rst.txt

 The license for the Linux TSN ``Testbench`` is the permissive BSD-2-Clause.
 All files have a valid SPDX identifier (see https://spdx.dev/).
-The provided license information can be automatically checked for errors by using the ``spdxcheck`` tool from the Linux kernel project.
+The provided license information can be automatically checked for errors by using the ``reuse`` tool.
 Example:

 .. code:: bash

-   % ~/git/linux/scripts/spdxcheck.py -v
+   % reuse lint

-   License files:                2
+   # SUMMARY

-   Exception files:              0
+   * Bad licenses:
-   License IDs                   5
+   * Deprecated licenses:
-   Exception IDs                 0
+   * Licenses without file extension:

-   Files excluded:               5
+   * Missing licenses:
-   Files checked:              102
+   * Unused licenses:
-   Lines checked:              358
+   * Used licenses: BSD-2-Clause, GPL-2.0-only, GPL-2.0-or-later
-   Files with SPDX:             94  92%
+   * Read errors: 0
-   Files with errors:            0
+   * Files with copyright information: 219 / 219

-   Directories accounted:       12
+   * Files with license information: 219 / 219

-   Directories complete:         7  58%
+   Congratulations!
+Your project is compliant with version 3.0 of the REUSE Specification :-)

 No errors should be printed.